USIG

 Ideal Investor Profile

-The ideal investor for LQD is one seeking to diversify their portfolio with exposure to high-quality corporate debt, looking for income generation and capital preservation.
-Investors who believe in the long-term stability of investment-grade corporate bonds and prefer a passive approach to fixed-income investing are well-suited.
+The ideal investor for LQD is one seeking to diversify their portfolio with U.S. dollar-denominated, investment-grade corporate debt, looking for a stable income stream and potential for modest capital appreciation.
+This includes individuals and institutions with a moderate risk tolerance.

 Market Risk